mukaiizawa/Paren/man/man7/paren-tutorial.md

               (pr "you'll never see this"))
     nil

 The negation operator is called no, a name that also works when talking about nil as the empty list.
 Here's a function to return the length of a list:

-    ) (def mylen (xs)
+    ) (function mylen (xs)
            (if (no xs)
                0
                (+ 1 (mylen (cdr xs)))))
     #<procedure: mylen>

 If the list is nil the function will immediately return 0.
 Otherwise it returns 1 more than the length of the cdr of the list.

     ) (mylen nil)
     0
     ) (mylen '(a b))
     2

 I called it mylen because there's already a function called len for this.
 You're welcome to redefine Paren functions, but redefining len this way might break code that depended on it, because len works on more than lists.

 The standard comparison operator is is, which returns true if its arguments are identical or, if strings, have the same characters.